rocky/p5-B-DeparseTree/doc/notes.md

 #     doesn't match '(?^:^\s*\{\s*\s+\{\s+\'\?\?\?\'\;\s+2\s+)'
 ```

 Is this clear to you what's wrong?
-And line 114 is the line number of
+Line 114 is the line number of
 code that is reading data.
 What you really want to know is the line
 number of the data that it is reading.
 The best it does is give
 'Constants in a block' so you can search for that.